-3. An attorney licensed in your state is a beneficial choice for drafting the proper language.
+3. An attorney licensed in your state can help with drafting the proper language.

-Deciding how to enforce the non-compete should be done before it is drafted.
-The reason for this is because the non-compete should contain a choice-of-law provision, which determines which state's law governs the agreement.
-It should also contain a clause which makes clear what type of dispute resolution will be permitted, whether litigation or arbitration.
+You should decide how you will enforce your non-compete before it is drafted.
+The non-compete should contain a choice-of-law provision, which determines which state's law governs the agreement.
+It should also contain a clause that makes clear what type of dispute resolution will be permitted, whether litigation or arbitration.
 The non-compete may also contain a liquidated damages provision.
-A liquidated damages provision is a clause in the agreement which specifies the amount of money the employee will have to pay to the employer in case the non-compete is breached.
+A liquidated damages provision is a clause in the agreement which specifies the amount of money the employee will have to pay the employer in case the non-compete is breached.
 These are included because it is usually quite difficult to define exactly what the damages were to the employer retrospectively, so most employers protect themselves by adding a specified amount of money that must be paid in the event of a breach.

 1. The non-compete should include a choice-of-law provision.